 It is suitable for individuals with dietary restrictions (lactose intolerant/ allergic to casein)

 It is suitable for high-temperature cooking.

-Moderate consumption of ghee clarified butter and a healthy lifestyle improves immunity, memory power, perk up the energy level, provides the rejuvenating effect to the body, improves skin and hair, etc. It usually does not impose any harmful impact on people in general health.
+Moderate consumption of ghee-clarified butter and a healthy lifestyle improves immunity and memory power, raises energy levels, provides a rejuvenating effect to the body, improves skin and hair, etc. It usually does not impose any harmful impact on people’s general health.

-You may go for Milkio Grass-fed ghee or organic ghee from Milkio Foods for the best quality grass-fed ghee.
-Made in New Zealand, Milkio ghee is produced from 100% grass-fed butter.
+You may go for Milkio Grass-fed ghee for the best quality grass-fed ghee.
+Made in New Zealand, Milkio ghee is produced from imported grass-fed butter.
 It has no additives or preservatives.
 Milkio organic grass-fed ghee is certified “Non-GMO & Organic” by BioGro, New Zealand.

 It is a natural product and does not contain lactose, casein, and sugar.
 It is a gluten-free product and a healthy alternative to regular butter.

-Milkio grass-fed organic ghee is storage-friendly.
-You may store the ghee for 12-18 months at room temperature in your kitchen without refrigeration support.
+Milkio grass-fed ghee is storage-friendly.
+You may store the ghee for 18 months at room temperature in your kitchen without refrigeration support.
 It offers high smoke points, and this premium quality ghee is Keto and Paleo-friendly.
-Milkio ghee is Halal and Kosher certified, and its 100% purity is certified by the USDA.
+Milkio ghee is Halal and Kosher certified.